 It was an incredibly complex task, a combined effort of every single person in the world.
 But we managed: plastic waste can now be found everywhere on Earth, including its most remote parts.
-Plastic pollution is so widespread that researches argue it can be used as one of the indicators of new geological era, Anthropocene.
+Plastic pollution is so widespread that researches argue it can be used as one of the indicators of a new geological era, Anthropocene.
 And that’s only one of the residues we so generously share with nature.

 The zero-waste movement has been around since the 70s, but we are not even close to a world where “all discarded materials are designed to become resources for others to use”.
-So forgive my scepticism, but is zero waste even possible?
+So forgive my skepticism, but is zero waste even possible?